What Is Occipital Neuralgia?

 Subscribe to Mark's YouTube Channel

 Most of your feeling in the back and top of your head is sent to the brain by the two greater occipital nerves.
-There is one of these nerves on each side of the head.
-The nerves emaerge from between the bones of the spine in the upper neck, and then the occipital nerves make their way through the muscles at the back of the head and into the scalp.
 Occasionally, the occipital nerve reaches almost to the forehead, but the nerves do not cover the face or the area near the ears; other nerves supply these regions.

 Often times it is the result of a trauma such as a whiplash or a bad head injury, but it can also occur spontaneously.